How do I become a Lifeguard?

 Because of our in-depth and extensive training program, lifeguards are not fully certified until the end of the summer season.

-NOTE: Testing is at same location as the training, UNLESS noted in the table below.
+NOTE: Testing is at same location as the training.

 Civil Service Physical Performance Exam